 A fixed bridge is probably one of the most acceptable options after extraction.
-You can eat almost like your natural tooth and do not move like partial dentures, and it is a fixed restoration.
+You can eat almost like your natural tooth and not move like partial dentures, which is a fixed restoration.
 The disadvantage of bridges is overload because you will have three teeth supported by two roots.
 You have to shave the adjacent teeth aggressively as well.

 This could cause you to need root canal treatment or have sensitivity after a new bridge.
-Also, your natural teeth have micro movement, so when you chew and connect two moving teeth, the bridge gets force loose, causing a cavity.
-Lastly, you do not have roots in the missing tooth area, so that the bone that used to support the lost tooth contracts because there are no roots in the missing tooth area.
+Also, your natural teeth have micro-movements, so when you chew and connect two moving teeth, the bridge gets forced loose, causing a cavity.
+Lastly, you no longer have roots; the bone used to support the lost tooth contracts because there are no roots in the missing tooth area.

-On the other hand, implants restore everything from the root to the tooth's crown and never get a cavity.
+On the other hand, implants restore everything from the root to the tooth's crown and never the cavity.
 To get implants, we need to perform surgery.
 However, it is much less invasive than extractions.
-To make implant placement successfully, we need to be less intrusive to the bone or very kind to the bone when placing implants.
-To remove the tooth, we have to push the root against the bone to loosen the root.
+To make implant placement successful, we need to be less intrusive or very kind to the bone when placing implants.
+We must push the root against the bone to loosen it and remove the tooth.
 So it is very invasive to the bone.

-If we apply too much pressure or heat when placing the implant, the implant will not integrate with the bone, so we must be cautious and gentle to the bone when placing the implants.
-Thus, after surgery, there would be much less swelling or less pain than an extraction.
+If we apply too much pressure or heat, the implant will not integrate with the bone, so we must be cautious and gentle to the bone when placing the implants.
+Thus, after surgery, there would be much less swelling or pain than an extraction.
 Yes, it is the most expensive option, and the treatment takes longer.
 However, most insurances pay for implant crowns, and some even pay for implant surgery, so the cost difference between bridges and implants is not as much anymore.
-By the way, do you know why more and more insurance companies started to pay for the implants?
+By the way, do you know why more and more insurance companies started to pay for implants?

-It is because if you choose implants over bridges, insurance companies pay much less over time.
-If you decide on bridges, insurance companies need to pay more because of more re-treatments.
+If you choose implants over bridges, insurance companies pay much less over time.
+Insurance companies need to pay more if you decide on bridges because of more re-treatments.
 Insurance companies have all the statistics and data that last longer.
 And we agree from our past 30 years of experience that implants last much longer.

 So, How much does a dental implant cost for one tooth?

-The average cost of a dental implant is $1800-$3500, but this is only for the implant placement.
+The average dental implant cost is $1800-$3500, but this is only for implant placement.
 On top of this, you will need abutments that go over the implants to support the crown, and of course, you need crowns on the implants.

-If you need an extraction, there will be another cost for the extraction and bone augmentation.
-You can go online to find dentists that offer a much lesser fee, but as you can imagine, most of the time, it is not a good idea.
+If you need an extraction, there will be another cost and bone augmentation.
+You can go online to find dentists that offer a much lesser fee, but as you can imagine, it is not a good idea most of the time.
 Recently more and more insurance companies have paid for implants.
 Recently more and more insurance companies have paid for implants.
 Also, in my office, there is a no-interest option from CareCredit.